awslabs/ar-go-tools/doc/argot-cli.md

  # blocks                      29739
  # instructions                190921
 ```
 Additionally, `stats` has a few *subcommands*: `help`, `all`, `general` and `closures`. `stats help` prints a help message that explains those options.
-The `general` statistics are the ones printed by the command withtout subcommands. `stats closures` prints more information about closure usage and number of closures in the code. `stats all` prints both general and closure statistics.
+The `general` statistics are the ones printed by the command without subcommands. `stats closures` prints more information about closure usage and number of closures in the code. `stats all` prints both general and closure statistics.
 For the `closure` subcommand, several flags can be used to print locations of closure usage (`-U`, `-C` and `-I`).
 Their definition is accessible by typing `stats help`.
 To print all information, type:
 ```
 > stats all -U -C -I
 ```
 In our example, there is only a few closures and this reports only two anonymous functions capturing channels.
 > 📝 Command flags such as `-U`, `-C` and `-I` above always need to be specified separately with their preceding dash.
-Commands like `stats` can also accepts a name argument `--filter something`.
+Commands like `stats` can also accept a name argument `--filter something`.
 Try running `stats all -U -C -I --filter Read`.

 ## Inspecting The SSA